martin-zagorscak-endava/compose-animations/README.md

 **sheets**

 **Note:** Don't use this pattern for navigating hierarchical screens.
-Sliding content the full height of the screen is excessive and it creates an unclear relationship between screens.
+Sliding content the full height of the screen is excessive, and it creates an unclear relationship between screens.

 ![enter_and_exit_beyond_screen_bounds.gif](images%2Fenter_and_exit_beyond_screen_bounds.gif)